takahashikzn/indolently/README.md

 # Notice

-This projct is in experimental stage.
+I'm using this library in my daily works but it is still in experimental stage.

 Currently production use is strongly not recommended because the codes are largely not tested and incompatibly changed very frequently.